barbosaigor/april/README.md

 _servicename_: is the name of a service that April is going to work
 _weight_: represents the service importance for the April pick algorithm
 _depedencies_: describe a list of services which the service depends
-_selector_: describe how Chaos Server must search for the service name.
+_selector_: describe how Chaos Server must search for the service name, default is Infix.
 E.g If you are using Docker containers and a framework such as Docker Compose, Compose will define the container name as a concatenation between your service name and a hash somewhere, in this case, it is better to look for the _infix_ corresponding to the service.